jqno/equalsverifier/docs/_errormessages/mutability-equals-depends-on-mutable-field.md

 There are three ways to solve this:

 * Make your field final.
 This is the preferred solution.
-* Add an `@Immutable` annotation to your class if you _know_ that the class is immutable, but the fields cannot be final for some reason.
+* If your class is immutable, you can add an `@Immutable` annotation to your class.
+(A class can theoretically be immutable if its fields aren't final; however, with non-final fields you probably need a formal proof to make sure that it is indeed immutable.)
 * Suppress `Warning.NONFINAL_FIELDS` if your class has to be mutable.
-This is not recommended.
+For example:

+{% highlight java %}
+EqualsVerifier.forClass(Foo.class)
+    .suppress(Warning.NONFINAL_FIELDS)
+    .verify();
+{% endhighlight %}

 Note: Unfortunately, EqualsVerifier cannot detect if your fields are truly immutable, which is what's actually needed here.
 It can only see if fields are final, or if the class has an `@Immutable` annotation.